TarynBeaupre/VideoGamed/README.md

 ![Video Game View](images/videogame-view.png)

-The video game view is the view given to each game on the site.
+The video game view/game details view is the view given to each game on the site.
 It contains an image of the game, the developer, publishing year, the number of accumulated stars from the reviews, the platforms it is available on and a general description of the game itself.
 Logged in users can add a game to their wishlist, or leave a review .
 It also has a links to purchase the game.

 ![My Account View](images/myaccount-view.png)